brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 When navigating the Terraform documentation for AzureRM resource definitions, you may have noticed that some of the resource pages now greet users with messages similar to the following:

-> *"This resource has been deprecated in version 3.0 of the AzureRM provider and will be removed in version 4.0.
-Please use [`azurerm_linux_function_app`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/linux_function_app) and [`azurerm_windows_function_app`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/windows_function_app) resources instead."*
+> "This resource has been deprecated in version 3.0 of the AzureRM provider and will be removed in version 4.0.
+Please use [`azurerm_linux_function_app`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/linux_function_app) and [`azurerm_windows_function_app`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/windows_function_app) resources instead."

-That particular message is a result of visiting the documentation page for the now deprecated [azurerm_function_app](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/function_app) resource.
-Well, what exacty does this mean?
-It means a few different things, most important of which is that starting in version 4.0 of the AzureRM that resource definition (and several others) will cease to exist.
+That particular message is a result of visiting the documentation page for the now-deprecated [azurerm_function_app](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/function_app) resource.
+Well, what exactly does this mean?
+It means a few different things, the most important of which is that starting in version 4.0 of AzureRM, that resource definition (and several others) will cease to exist.
 This will block you and your team from being able to use newer versions of the provider, which can cause problems in organizations' development cycles.

 To avoid this problem, it is best to upgrade your resource definitions sooner rather than later.
 In this article, I am going to show you how!

 > Note: If you want to practice the concepts that I've introduced here, I've built a complete demo project (which includes a deployable Node application).
-You can find the project, all of the ncessary terraform scripts, etc. in my [GitHub repository here](https://github.com/brandonavant/upgrade-azurerm-terraform-provider).
+You can find the project, all of the necessary Terraform scripts, etc. in my [GitHub repository here](https://github.com/brandonavant/upgrade-azurerm-terraform-provider).

 ## Prerequisites